transdigiware/blockchain/howto/ibp-console-organizations.md

 3. Open the **Organizations** tab.
 4. Locate the MSP tile for the organization and click the **Export** icon.
 5. Open the downloaded MSP JSON file in a text editor.
 6. Edit the `admins` element by pasting the new base64-encoded certificate string that you generated in the previous section to the end of the list of comma-separated admin certificates.
+If the identity was created by using the console, you can open the identity file that you exported and use the string from the `cert` field.
 7. Save your changes.
 8. In the **Organizations** tab, open the MSP tile for the peer and click the **Settings** icon.
 9. In the side panel, click **Add file** and select the updated MSP JSON file.